Examo

 What an ester is

-• An ester is an organic compound formed from the reaction of a carboxylic acid with an alcohol
+• An ester is an organic compound formed from the reaction of a with an

-• The functional group is the ester linkage, written as −COO− and drawn as a carbon with a double bond to one oxygen and a single bond to a separate −O− that continues into the rest of the molecule
+• The functional group is the , written as −COO− and drawn as a carbon with a double bond to one oxygen and a single bond to a separate −O− that continues into the rest of the molecule

 • General structure: R–COO–R′, where R is the alkyl group of the carboxylic acid (minus its acidic H) and R′ is the alkyl group of the alcohol (minus its hydroxyl H)